casper-network/docs-archive/dapp/casperlabs-dappdev-toolkit.md

-## CasperLabs dApp development toolkit
+## About the CasperLabs dApp development toolkit

 To get you started with developing dApps, CasperLabs has released a contract development kit leveraging our CasperLabs Rust development toolchain and ecosystem.
 This kit will work with any IDE that integrates with Rust development.

-You will be able to run smart contracts in a CasperLabs runtime environment (Execution Engine (EE)) using IDE you choose to build your contracts and run them in the runtime environment in the order you desire and so observe the effects of contract execution in the [global state](https://github.com/CasperLabs/techspec/blob/master/implementation/global-state.rst) (the shared database that is the blockchain).
+You will be able to run smart contracts in a CasperLabs runtime environment (Execution Engine (EE) Virtual Machine) using an IDE you choose to build your contracts and run them in the runtime environment in the order you desire and so observe the effects of contract execution in the [global state](https://github.com/CasperLabs/techspec/blob/master/implementation/global-state.rst) (the shared database that is the blockchain).

 The kit includes:

-- [Example contracts](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/contracts/examples) - smart contract examples for the CasperLabs contract library with tutorials for you to easily follow our standard and more advanced contracts (e.g. ERC20, Vesting, Tic Tac Toe) contracts.
+- [Example contracts](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/contracts/examples) - smart contract examples for the CasperLabs contract library with tutorials for you to easily follow our standard and more advanced contracts including but not limited to ERC20, Vesting, etc..

-- [Integration tests](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/contracts/test) -  The Cargo CasperLabs tool provides also provides for testing and debugging smart contracts in our runtime environment (Execution Engine) so that you can run a contract locally and see it's effects.
+- [Integration tests](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/contracts/test) -  The cargo casperLabs library for you to test and debug smart contracts in our runtime environment (EEVM) so that you can run a contract locally and see it's effects.

-### Supported Platforms

-- Unix
-- Mac OS
-- Windows
+You may choose to build, debug, deploy contracts using our CasperLabs environment or an IDE of your choice running your contracts with the following scenarios:

+* the CasperLabs Devenet
+* locally

 ## Libraries

 We support building smart contracts with Rust and AssemblyScript libraries.

+[GIT Repository](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0) All our code is open source on GitHub.
+README.md docs are included with the of a repository describing what a feature is for, what it includes (e.g. source code and libraries,  and how is it used for developing dApps).

 ## Rust

-[Rust Library](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/cargo-casperlabs/src) includes Rust source code found on our GitHub.
+[Rust Library](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/execution-engine/cargo-casperlabs/src) includes Rust source code accessed on our GitHub.

 [Rustdocs](https://docs.rs/releases/search?query=casperlabs) are part of the Rust development environment enhancements.
-We also present Rustdocs with our Rust contracts library available in our Rust Crates repository where you can find the here recommended documentation to develop your projects.
+We also present Rustdocs with our Rust contracts library available in our Rust Crates repository where you can find the following recommended documentation to develop your projects:

 [Casperlabs Contract API](https://docs.rs/casperlabs-contract/0.2.0/casperlabs_contract/) - Rust library for writing smart contracts